JJ-Ju/multi-cli/docs/cli/configuration.md

 #### `telemetry`

-Configures logging and metrics collection for Gemini CLI.
+Configures logging and metrics collection for Ionesco CLI.
 For more information, see [Telemetry](../telemetry.md).

 - **Properties:**
   - **`enabled`** (boolean): Whether or not telemetry is enabled.